cgiff9/tmfuck/README.md

 ```
 bound: L, H;
 ```
-In the above, the tape extends infinitely to the right only.
-If the tape head tries to move left of the tape's beginning, the TM halts and rejects (for that branch).
+In this example, the tape also extends infinitely to the right only, but if the tape head tries to move left of the tape's beginning, the TM halts and rejects (for that branch).
 This behavior is less common, but I read about it being used somewhere and thought it should be available.
 Bounding the right end of the tape with 'R' (and extending infinitely to the left) is also